-Victorian magazine, newspaper, advertisements and the like continuously echoed that a lady should never let her self-go, she must always maintain her beauty in order to find and keep her husband happy.
-A pretty face was also a welcome sight by men and it very important to keep their spirits up — especially during difficult times.
-While the message was always about beauty for men there was a certain amount of pride women had for their own beauty.
-Victorian makeup was one way to enhance her appearance although she would never admit to it.
+Victorian magazines, newspapers, advertisements, and the like continuously echoed that a lady should never let herself go.
+She must always maintain her beauty in order to find and keep her husband happy.
+A pretty face was also a welcome sight by men, and it very important to keep their spirits up — especially during difficult times.
+While the message was always about beauty for men, there was a certain amount of pride women had for their own beauty.
+Victorian makeup was one way to enhance her appearance, although she would never admit to wearing it.

-**This article is sponsored by Victorian Trading Co who has a lovely collection of makeup brushes, bath products and vanity cases inspired by the Victorian era.
-Links within may be affiliate links meaning at no cost to you we may receive a commission for purchases made after clicking.
+**This article is sponsored by Victorian Trading Co, which has a lovely collection of makeup brushes, bath products, and vanity cases inspired by the Victorian era.
+Links within may be affiliate links, meaning at no cost to you, we may receive a commission for purchases made after clicking. **

 The following is a general history of Victorian makeup and guide to re-creating Victorian beauty with reproduction or modern makeup.

 “And, after dressing for the evening, look again at your reflection in the mirror, and study the effect.
 Do you resemble a painted doll or an elegant woman?
 Is the expression killed by cosmetics or improved?” – Gems of Deportment, 1881